mnellemann/sysmon/client/README.md

 # Client / Agent

-This is the client/agent component of sysmon, which you install (together with sysmon-plugins) on the hosts where you want to collect metrics.
+This is the client/agent component of sysmon, which you install (together with sysmon-plugins) on your hosts.

 ## Installation